The past decade saw the Springboks rise from record lows to ultimate triumph, writes Quintin van Jaarsveld.

 The Springboks’ journey over the past 10 years, rising from the ashes to World Cup glory in 2019, is akin to climbing Everest.
 The very reputation of Springbok rugby hung in the balance after the men in Green and Gold plummeted to unprecedented lows.
 Record losses equalled red alert and avalanche after avalanche threatened to bury the Boks for good.

 With true South African grit, however, the men in Green and Gold persevered.
 Problems persisted, but every time they got knocked down, they picked themselves up and dusted themselves off.
 Instead of waning, they grew stronger and eventually turned the corner.
 Emerging from the shadows, there was hope once more, the summit in sight, albeit from afar.

 Hope inspired heroics, and with Rassie Erasmus and Siya Kolisi leading the way, the Springboks scaled the peak in remarkable fashion.
 Overcoming the odds, the class of 2019 clinched the coveted Webb Ellis Cup, planting their flag atop rugby’s Everest and breathing the rarefied air reserved for world champions.

-On the doorstep of a new dawn, we take a trip down memory lane in a five-part series chronicling the decade that was for Springbok rugby.
+On the doorstep of a new dawn, we take a trip down memory lane in a 10-part series chronicling the decade that was for Springbok rugby.

 GET THE ADVANTAGE WITH OUR RUGBY BETTING OFFERS